Expand description

 §State

-The library relies on JSON values for internal state representation.
+The library relies internally on JSON values for state representation.
 Parts of the state can be referenced using JSON pointers (see RFC 6901) and state differences are calculated using JSON patch (see RFC 6902).

 For this reason, the system state can only be modelled using serializable data structures.
-Moreover, non-serializable fields (annotated with skip_serializing will be lost when passing data to the jobs.

-struct MySystemState {
+struct Service {

 §Shared resources